Zeb-0/General/Python_Network/Practice_tasks/Tasks.md

 Write a Bash script that takes in a URL and displays all HTTP methods the server will accept.

 You have to use `curl`

+## 4. cURL headers
+Write a Bash script that takes in a URL as an argument, sends a `GET` request to the URL, and displays the body of the response
+- A header variable `X-School-User-Id` must be sent with the value `98`
+- You have to use `curl`